Terms and Conditions

 Any refund

-of fees in either case is at the sole discretion of Trustist Payments Limited,
+of fees in either case is at the discretion of Trustist Payments Limited,

 5.2.8.